beenlanced/ai_model_compression/pruning/README.md

 ### Pruning Criteria

-There are a few criteria to decide on how to prune.
+Here area a few criteria to decide on how to prune.

 <p>
   <img alt="Pruning Criteria" src="criteria_pruning.png" width="450" height="190"/>